KomodoPlatform/developer-docs/docs/basic-docs/antara/antara-tutorials/heir-module-tutorial.md

 </div>

 There are two parts to the module's source file: the implementation of RPC's and the validation code.
+You need also to provide some additions in the komodod basic code to make it know about your new Antara module: allocate a new eval code for your Antara module in src/cc/eval.h, add module's global addresses and validation code entry function into the registry of Antara modules in src/cc/CCcustom.cpp.

 #### RPC Implementations